 In fact, fights between groups of teenage delinquents were almost a daily occurence when Ishii was in junior high school.
 And Ishii would often find himself in the middle of the fray.
 He was a member of the school’s kendo club, and after he finished his final competition in the summer of his third year in junior high school, he started going to a boxing gym.

 “Some of my friends got hurt so badly they had to be hospitalized.
 So I wanted to become stronger to protect my friends.
 It’s not like I was interested in boxing.
 I just started as a way to train my body.”

-Having severed his connection with those he’d known until then, Yasuo began a new life with the goal of becoming a world boxing champion.
+Having severed his connection with those he’d known until then, Ishii began a new life with the goal of becoming a world champion.
 With his natural athleticism and his ability to learn quickly, he received his professional license on his first try when he was 17, during his second year of high school.

 The title of “best in the world” grows distant

 After receiving his professional license, Ishii quickly learned what it meant to be a pro boxer.
 He was knocked down for the first time in his life when he sparred against a world champion.
 Adding insult to injury, he fell down because of a body blow.

 Half a year later, he had a breakthrough moment and was able to avenge his loss against the same boxer.
 A bit of complacency on the opponent’s part may have played a role, but it was a victory nonetheless, one that planted confidence not only in Ishii’s mind but also in others around him.
 Expectations ran high, with some even daring to say, “No doubt Ishii will become a national champion.”
 Ishii was a diamond in the rough.

 The nightmare struck when Ishii was 19.
 A major injury during a fight left him with no choice but to retire.